igorti/solvi-docs/source/index.html.md

 Solvi API is organized around REST and allows for programmatic access to resources like users and projects.
 Bellow you will find detailed information on how to access the API and which operations are currently supported.

+In Solvi, a Project represents a single upload of multiple images.
+Projects can be grouped under Fields, which in turn are grouped into Farms to make it easier to organize and share data.
+Current API implementation allows to create and fetch projects for specific user.
+It is assumed that user is redirected to Solvi in order to upload, process and analyze the imagery.

 # Authentication

 > > Example request: